vime-js/vime/plan/overview.md

   developers to fight the system.
 In other words provide naked/functional components that the developer can do whatever they want with.
 - Rethink integration packages and focus on a strong foundation, considering only what's necessary.
 The web has evolved and most modern frameworks completely support web components.
-The integration packages are mostly unnecessary at this early stage and are costing too much time to maintain.
 - Currently there is no way to tell whether an event was initiated by the provider or user.
 To enable devs to build out features like analytics on top of Vime we'll need to improve/expand the events API, and clearly differentiate between provider/user initiated events.